elastio/bon/website/blog/avoid-child-modules-in-macros.md

 }
 ```

-Here, the `User` struct is only accessible inside of the scope of the function block.
+Here, the `User` struct is only accessible inside of the function block's scope.
 We can't reference it outside of this function:

 ```rust ignore
 fn example() {